Acoldi/LibrarySystem/README.md

 - **Sales**: Book sales records, including transaction amounts and customer details.
 - **Authors**: Authors of books, with birth dates and other details.
 - **Genres**: Categories for organizing books based on their genres.

-## End of README
-This README.md provides a structured overview of your project, including authentication details, which are key for any developer working with BookHaven repository.
-Adjust the links and any specific configurations as needed!